payne/n3pay.net/content/blog/RemoteRadio1/RemoteRadio1.md

 FT-991A <<<---- USB --->>> Win 11 Pro <<<--- TCP --->>> M1 Mac Mini
 ```

+The FT-991A and Win 11 Pro computer are in my cold garage.
+My M1 Mac Mini is in my warm basement office.
+In the coming weeks I hope to invite select HAM radio friends to try operating my FT-991A with this setup.

-Win4Yaesu for nice GUI with CAT control $60 one time cost,
+1. Win4Yaesu for nice GUI with CAT control $60 one time cost,
-RustDesk for remote control -- free,
+2. RustDesk for remote control -- free,
-Mumble for audio -- free,
+3. Mumble for audio -- free,
-In the next few days I'll start using a private Mumble server for $10 / year,
+4. In the next few days I'll start using a private Mumble server for $10 / year ( mumble is open source and could be self hosted )

 I'm able to attend my first NET with this setup and I think it might work great.
 I hope to discuss it during the 2025 December 2 BARC TechNet.

 ![Note vDelay has been turned up here](rr2.png)